Neural Algorithmic Reasoning with Multiple Correct Solutions: Methodology

 \subsubsection{Randomness in sampling}

-We use an algorithm we call \textit{BF Beamsearch} to sample predecessor arrays $\pi$ representing the minimum-cost $(s,v)$-paths for each $v \in V(G)$.
-This algorithm closely resembles standard Beamsearch, but it differs as it samples according to the distribution given by the model.
 For each $v \in V(G)$, \textit{BF Beamsearch} considers paths from the source to $v$ of length at most $n$ by first sampling candidate predecessors of $v$ and then recursively sampling predecessors of predecessors until the path has length $n$.
 At each stage, only the 3 lowest-cost paths are kept and used for the next sampling.
 As soon as the maximum recursion depth is reached, the predecessor that is at the end of the lowest-cost path from the source is chosen as $\pi[v]$.
 This mimics the operation of the deterministic Bellman-Ford algorithm while respecting randomness and is thus a suitable, albeit involved, way of sampling $\pi$.
 To sample predecessor arrays more easily from $\trueparentdist$ and $\modelparentdist$, we use a greedy randomised algorithm.
 This algorithm samples a set of parents for each vertex $v$ except the source node (which we assume to be its own parent) according to $\modelparentdist_v$.
 In the next step, it checks whether any of the sampled parents are plausible (i.e., if there exists an edge $(p, v) \in E(G)$ for the parent $p$).
 It resamples if there are no plausible parents.
 If any of the sampled parents are plausible, or if the maximum number of resamplings is reached, it chooses the plausible parent $p$ with the lowest weight $w_{p,v}$ as the predecessor $\pi[v]$.
 Furthermore, we also use the methods of deterministically choosing the likeliest parent of $v$ according to $\modelparentdist_v$ and randomly uniformly choosing a parent as was done with DFS in order to obtain some baseline results.